sgsellan/botsch-kobbelt-remesher-libigl/README.md

 To use within your own C++ code, simply include the header files in `src/` and use the function `remesh_botsch` as shown in `remesmesh.cpp`.

-We also provide a mex wrapper for Matlab, which can be compiled by running `mex/build_mex` in the Matlab console.
+I also provide a mex wrapper for Matlab, which can be compiled by running `mex/build_mex` in the Matlab console.
 A precompiled Mac OS X mex binary can also be found in `precompiled/osx/bin`.